 Best databases for a calorie counter app

-Let’s go through the types of databases that make an app for calories counting a success.
+Let’s go through the types of databases that custom develop a mobile app for calories counting.

 [Image via Unsplash]

 By connecting the calorie counter app to your site’s database, you keep user data is in sync and available for other platforms, e.g., desktop or tablets.

 On top of that, with a synced database, you can stream to the app news, promotions, and other engaging content.
 There are plenty of databases that will work in a calorie counter app:

 - PostgreSQL, Redis

 A nutrition (aka food) database is the cornerstone of any calorie counter app: it feeds the app with nutrition info about calories, carbs, protein, fat, etc. In addition, food databases make the app really easy to use because you don’t need to manually enter lots of details.